ANSWERS TO FREQUENTLY ASKED QUESTIONS

 1) What do we know about the earliest history of the MOC?

 The MOC (The Military Order of the Collar of Saint Agatha of Paternò) was founded by King Alfonso III of Aragon on the 23rd January 1289 as a knightly institution with the purpose of defending Minorca.
 The member knights were obliged to live in the Fortress of Saint Agatha, situated in the region of Saint Agatha, and so became knows as “the knights from Saint Agatha”.
 They were each allocated a plot of land sufficient to maintain them in arms with a horse (“cavalleria”).
 The cavallerias were still active in the year 1600 and some are claimed to have survived into the 19th century.
 When don Ignazio, Prince of Biscari, travelled to the Balearics in the mid 18th century the remaining descendants told him of this ancient chivalric institution known as “the knights from Saint Agatha”.
 His notes were found by the seventh Duke of Carcaci who published them in his book in 1849.
-Much of the historic research has been made possible by the findings of Professor Elena Lourie in her article “La colonización cristiana de Menorca durante el Reinado de Alfonso III ‘El Liberal’ , rey de Aragón” in “Crusade and Colonisation”, ISBN 0-86078-266-2.
+An important part of the mapping out of the history has been done by Professor Elena Lourie through her research about the Christian colonisation of Minorca, which was published 1983 in the journal Analecta Sacra Tarraconensia 53 – 54.

 The Balearics (Majorca, Minorca and Ibiza) was an independent kingdom 1276 – 1349 and, according to international law, the consequent dynastic rights, including those related to chivalric orders and knightly associations, continue through the hereditary office of the Head of the House even if no conferments in this regard are made for a period of time.
 It seems that over the centuries only sporadic conferments were made, until in the 18th century the association appears as the MOC and is more and more a dynastic Order, receiving formal Statutes in the middle of the 19th century, thereafter a hierarchical organisation with formal recognition from the reigning monarchs in the kingdom of the Two Sicilies.